Tinram/RND64/ReadMe.md

     rnd64 -a 1k | nc 192.168.1.20 80      pipe 1kB of random bytes to 'netcat' to send to 192.168.1.20 on port 80

 ###### WARNING: Be careful of the amount of data generated in regards to the available memory of the PC for creating data, and the age and performance of the PC's hard-drive for writing data.
 A file dump of more than 1GB can be brutal.
+On Linux, a large <size> gigabyte value that works on a freshly booted system, may not work on the same busy long-running system, because of caching and application requirements.

 ## Build